microsoft/RTVS-docs/debugging.md

 continue execution).

 ### Known Issues in the Debugger:

-* Step Out (**F11**) will sometimes step out of the current block scope (e.g., within a for() loop) and not out of the current function.
-We are investigating a fix for this in a subsequent release.

 * Setting a breakpoint on the first line of a function declaration doesn't
 work: line 1 the example below, so don't do this: